stevana/stateful-pbt-with-fakes/README.md

 more concrete.

-We've already seen that the user needs to provide a way to generate single commands, the only thing worth mentioning is that in case our commands are parametrised by references then during the generation phase we only deal with `Var`s of references, where `data Var a = Var Int`.
+We've already seen that the user needs to provide a way to generate single command, the only thing worth mentioning is that in case our commands contain references then during the generation phase we only deal with `Var`s of references, where `data Var a = Var Int`.
 The reason for this is that we cannot generate, for example, real file handles (only the operating system can), so instead we generate symbolic references which are just `Int`s.
 Think of these as placeholders for which real references will be substituted in once the real references are created during execution.